-Approximately (10 months) of check-in data in New York city were collected from Foursquare between April 2012 and February 2013 [23].
+Approximately (10 months) of check-in data in New York city were collected from Foursquare between April 2012 and February 2013.
 This data consists of 227,428 anonymized user check-ins, with venue ids, venue category, longitude and latitude of venues and time stamps of check-ins.
 The data was then used to recursively extract venue-related tips (tip id, text and time stamp), and subsequently all venues for users related to the tips collected.
 604,924 tips were collected for 167,786 users in 36,940 venues.
 Time stamps of the tip data range from January 2009 to June 2015.
+Figure 8 shows the number of places versus the number of users in the collected dataset.
+As the figure shows, about 94% of the users visited less than 10 places and about 3% of users visited 11 to 20 places and the remaining 3% visited 21 to 400 places.